-Returning serve should not be treated like a ground-stroke swing – the ball from your opponent’s serve travels faster and you’ll have less time to react to it.
+The returning serve should not be treated like a groundstroke swing – the ball from your opponent’s serve travels faster and you’ll have less time to react to it.

-Shorten your backswing by imagining you return the serve having a wall / fence behind your back.
-That will help you make contact with the fast coming ball further in front of you.
+Shorten your backswing by imagining yourself returning the serve while having a wall/fence behind your back.
+That will help you make contact with the fast-coming ball further in front of you.

 Enjoy your tennis!